 4.2.4.8 Stopping mechanisms at UE for MDT

-In case of logged MDT, the UE shall stop an ongoing trace recording session when logging duration expires and it shall indicate the availability of logged measurement results to the network next time it enters connected mode.
+In case of logged MDT or Logged MBSFN MDT, the UE shall stop an ongoing trace recording session when logging duration expires and it shall indicate the availability of logged measurement results to the network next time it enters connected mode.

-The UE shall discard an ongoing logged MDT trace recording session when it receives a new logged MDT trace recording session configuration from the network.
+The UE shall discard an ongoing logged MDT or Logged MBSFN MDT trace recording session when it receives a new logged MDT or Logged MBSFN MDT trace recording session configuration from the network.

 4.2.5 Stopping a trace recording session - signalling based